tmetodie/Programming101-Python-2016/week07/PandaSocialNetwork/README.md

 ### social_network.save(file_name)

-Write a function that saves the hole social network to a file.
-The format ot that file is at your choice.
-You have to be able to load it next time.
+Write a function that saves the whole social network to a file.
+The format of that file is not important but you have to be able to load it in the program.
 So all the data in the network must be written down to that file.

 ### social_network.load(file_name)

-Write a function that loads the hole social network from a file.
+Write a function that loads the whole social network from a file.
 All the pandas and all the relations.